Overview

 SFDC Oppty Closes → Create new Sales Order using SFDC Quote

-Opportunity Products translated to NS SO Line items with field level mappings
+Opportunity Products translated to NS SO Line items with attribute level mappings

 Oppty Primary Contact’s Shipping address referenced in NS SO